tauri-apps/wry/README.md

 you explicitly want `mozjs_sys` to compile SpiderMonkey locally.

-The prototype supports URL and HTML navigation, custom request headers, per-URL cookies, browsing data clearing, zoom, visibility, focus, and background colors.
-Child webviews, printing, global cookie enumeration, and Wry's in-process devtools window controls are not supported yet.
+The prototype supports URL and HTML navigation, custom request headers, per-URL cookies, browsing data clearing, zoom, visibility, focus, background colors, and offscreen composition into a borrowed Tao window.
+Printing, global cookie enumeration, multiple Servo webviews in one native window, and Wry's in-process devtools window controls are not supported yet.
+The standard `WebViewBuilder::build_as_child` path is not wired to Servo; hosts must use `WebViewBuilderExtServo::build_servo_as_child` so they can provide an event-loop wake callback.
 The example uses Tao 0.36, matching the window and event-loop types used by `tauri-runtime-wry`.

 This example leverages the [`HasWindowHandle`] and supports Windows, macOS, iOS, Android and Linux (X11 Only).